Indoor Air Quality

 - Air Conditioning

 - Ductless Systems

-Heat and Energy Recovery Ventilators in Mohave County, AZ
+Heat and Energy Recovery Ventilators in Lake Havasu City, AZ

 We live in a world where technology is constantly advancing.
 This has many convenient benefits like your endless access to knowledge that your laptop gives you, the reach you can have through something like social media, and the convenience something like your smartphone, smart watch, or even smart thermostat can give you.
 Technology does sometimes have unintended downsides though.

 If you live in a newer, energy-efficient home, you probably know that one big downside is the lack of ventilation.
 It’s really hard to let fresh air into your home when your house is built airtight.
 But you’re not going to open a window when you’re running your heater in the winter just to let in fresh air, so that’s where heat recovery ventilators and energy recovery ventilators come in.
 If you’d like to circulate fresh air in your home, then try a heat recovery ventilator or an energy recovery ventilator to minimize energy loss.
 Contact us today to learn more!

 Contact our team today for HRV or ERV services in Lake Havasu City or Mohave County, AZ!

 Here’s how these systems work.
 A heat recovery ventilator pre-heats the fresh air entering your HVAC system while an energy recovery ventilator pre-cools the air.
 Each system is used depending on whether it’s the heating or cooling season.
 Heat recovery ventilators and energy recovery ventilators do their job by running the fresh air through an outgoing current of indoor air inside the heat exchanger.
 This improves the indoor air quality of your home and it reduces the amount of strain on the heating and cooling system.
 These systems recover around 70% to 80% of the energy in the existing air and deliver it to your incoming air.
 ERVs in particular are great for our climate here in Arizona because we experience such extreme heat in the summer.